olegknyazev/GameTablesDocs/reference/data_types.md

 - 2,500.49
 - 0.471E+2
 - -2.6E-3

+C# types: [float](https://docs.microsoft.com/en-us/dotnet/api/system.single), [double](https://docs.microsoft.com/en-us/dotnet/api/system.double).
+If the value cannot be represented in the target type without loss, it will be clamped.

 ### Vectors
 Vectors are collections of integer or floating point numbers.
 Game Tables expects semicolon or comma as a component separator.
 Semicolon is a safer option because it allows you to still use commas as thousand separators.